 Oxycodone relieves pain by binding to opioid receptors, which changes how the brain interacts with the body.
 Because it is a Schedule II drug and based on how it works, oxycodone has a high potential for dependency and abuse.
 However, it is also effective as a medication for its intended purpose, and your doctor may decide that the benefits outweigh the risks (or vice versa).

 If you worry that you have become dependent on oxycodone or may be abusing your medication, please seek help immediately.
-Zinnia Healing can help you start your recovery today.
+Zinnia Health can help you start your recovery today.

 Signs of Oxycodone Abuse or Addiction